aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.settings/mailmergesettings/mail_as_attachment/_index.md

 ## MailMergeSettings.mail_as_attachment property

 Specifies that the documents produced during a mail merge operation should be emailed as an attachment rather than the body of the actual e-mail.
-The default value is ``false``.
+The default value is ``False``.